 A closer look at the most debated and controversial moments involving Steve Jobs.

-Upon his 1997 return to Apple, Steve Jobs optimized the failing company to the core, such as eliminating all philanthropic programs, never to be restored.
+Upon his 1997 return to Apple, Jobs optimized the failing company to the core, such as eliminating all philanthropic programs, never to be restored.

-On December 29, 2006, an independent internal Apple investigation found that Steve Jobs was unaware of issues related to backdated stock options granted to him in 2001 and that the options were returned without being exercised in 2003.
+On December 29, 2006, an independent internal Apple investigation found that Steve Jobs was unaware of issues related to backdated stock options granted to him and that the options were returned without being exercised in 2003.

 In 2007, Stanford Social Innovation Review magazine listed Apple among "America's least philanthropic companies".